nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: No client is deleted.
 Error message is shown.

-### Sorting client's list
+### Sorting the client list

-* Sorting the client's list based on certain fields
+* Sorting the client list based on certain fields
-   1. Prerequisites: There needs to be existing client data in the client's list.
+   1. Prerequisites: There needs to be existing client data in the client list.
    2. Test case: `sort n/`<br>
-      Expected: The client's list will display the clients in ascending alphabetical order.
+      Expected: The client list will display the clients in ascending alphabetical order.
    3. Test case: `sort n/ a/ p/ desc`<br>
-      Expected: The client's list will display the clients in ascending alphabetical order.
+      Expected: The client list will display the clients in ascending alphabetical order.
 Clients with the same name will then be displayed according to their addresses in ascending order.
 And if they also have the same address, they'll be displayed based on their phone number in descending order.
    4. Test case: `sort l:)/ djewijw p/`<br>